-- The file was created with the name alpha, and then the procedure call link("alpha", "beta") added the name beta. - The file was created with the name beta, and then the procedure call link("beta", "alpha") added the name alpha.
+• The file was created with the name beta, and then the procedure call link("beta", "alpha") added the name alpha.

 No matter which name is the original and which is added, the two play identical roles afterward, as shown in Figure 8.15.
 Neither can be distinguished as the "real" name.
 Often people talk of the added name as a link to the file.
 However, you need to understand that all file names are links to files.
 There is nothing to distinguish one added with the link procedure.